lucienbaumgartner/40k-dev/rules.md

   + the same level scores 1 point
   + a higher level scores 1.25 points
   + a lower level scores 0.75 points
+4. The level of each player, starting with 2., is determined by his scores from the week before
+5. Level ups and downs will be noted in the ranking
+6. The level difference for faction scores to determine the Best in Faction ranking is the same as for the overall scores; there are no separate Best in Faction levels